 Once you’ve made your decision, it’s important to have a conversation with your loved ones about your final wishes.
 Even if death seems far off, by communicating your plans, you can help reduce stress and confusion for your family after your death.
 You may also want to write down your wishes and store them with your will, so your loved-ones can easily revisit your preferred plans at the time of your death.
 With Willful, you can include funeral and burial wishes directly in your will.

-While these are not legally-binding clauses in your will, if they’re included, your family is more likely to follow them.
+While these are not legally-binding clauses in your will, if they’re included, your executor and family should follow them.
 Wills, unlike living trusts, are important documents because they cover multiple aspects of estate planning such as these wishes.

 Ultimately, the choice is up to you, and there are many options that can help you choose what fits you best.